 Testing for diabetes should begin at about age 40, along with the usual tests for cholesterol and other markers of health.
-Ideally, you can get tested at your annual physical exam or preventive screening with your primary doctor.
+Ideally, your doctor will test you at your annual physical exam or preventive screening.

 - have a sedentary, or inactive, lifestyle